awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ## Viewing More SQL Text in the Performance Insights Dashboard<a name="USER_PerfInsights.UsingDashboard.SQLTextSize"></a>

 By default, each row in the **Top sql** table shows 500 bytes of SQL text for each SQL statement\.
 When a SQL statement is larger than 500 bytes, you can view more of the SQL statement by opening the statement in the Performance Insights dashboard\.
-The Performance Insights dashboard can display up to 4,096 bytes for a SQL statement\.
-You can copy the displayed SQL statement\.
-To view more than 4,096 bytes, choose **Download**\.

-The limit for SQL text depends on the DB engine\.
-The following limits apply:
+The dashboard displays text up to the following per\-engine limits:
 + Amazon RDS for Microsoft SQL Server – 4,096 characters
 + Amazon RDS for MySQL and MariaDB – 1,024 bytes
 + Amazon RDS for Oracle – 1,000 bytes

-+ Amazon RDS for PostgreSQL – Set by the `track_activity_query_size` DB instance parameter
+You can copy the text that is displayed on the dashboard, or choose **Download**\.

-For Amazon RDS for PostgreSQL DB instances, you can control the limit of the SQL text size by setting the `track_activity_query_size` DB instance parameter, up to 102,400 bytes\.
-You can use the AWS Management Console to download SQL text up to the limit you set with this parameter\.
+Amazon RDS for PostgreSQL handles text differently\.
+Using the Performance Insights dashboard, you can view and download up to 500 bytes\.
+To access more than 500 bytes, set the size limit with the DB instance parameter `track_activity_query_size`\.
+The maximum value is 102,400 bytes\.
+To view or download text over 500 bytes, use the AWS Management Console, not the Performance Insights CLI or API\.
 For more information, see [Setting the SQL Text Limit for Amazon RDS for PostgreSQL DB Instances](#USER_PerfInsights.UsingDashboard.SQLTextLimit)\.

-**Important**
-Currently, you can only view and download more SQL text with the AWS Management Console\.
-The AWS Performance Insights CLI and API can return a maximum of 500 bytes of text\.

 **To view more SQL text in the Performance Insights dashboard**